|Home.......Latest News.....About Cynon Valley......Local Attractions......Whats On.......Contact Us......Businesses A-Z.......|

 In Abercwmboi, the Phurnacite plant thrusts its spires skywards but these chimneys are belching out black smoke day and night to create the smokeless fuel required in other parts of Britain.
 The woods around the Plant fall sick and die with poison.
 People, too, will be affected by the waste from this Dante's Inferno.

-out a generation of children.
-The Government now orders all tips to be made safe.
+wipes out a generation of children.
+The Government now orders all tips to

-In Cynon Valley, waste tips are being levelled over the mountainsides, spread
+be made safe.
+In Cynon Valley, waste tips are being levelled over the mountainsides,

 morning sun has risen above the Abercynon Ridgeway, flanking the valley floor